Design-Build Architecture · Nationwide

 Building TypeTypical Fee RangeWhy

-Pre-Engineered Metal Building4–6%Manufacturer engineering offloads structural design
+Pre-Engineered Metal Building4 to 6%Manufacturer engineering offloads structural design

-Self-Storage Facility5–7%Modular layout, simple envelope
+Self-Storage Facility5 to 7%Modular layout, simple envelope

-Office / Tenant Improvement7–10%Programming complexity, finish-level detail
+Office / Tenant Improvement7 to 10%Programming complexity, finish-level detail

-Cannabis Cultivation9–12%State compliance, HVAC complexity, specialty trades
+Cannabis Cultivation9 to 12%State compliance, HVAC complexity, specialty trades

-Medical Office Building9–12%OSHPD/HCAI requirements, exam-room programming, imaging
+Medical Office Building9 to 12%OSHPD/HCAI requirements, exam-room programming, imaging

-Data Center10–14%Power density, redundancy, security, cooling design
+Data Center10 to 14%Power density, redundancy, security, cooling design

-Hospital10–15%Most stringent code, departmental complexity, patient flow
+Hospital10 to 15%Most stringent code, departmental complexity, patient flow

 Fee ranges reflect 2026 market data and TCG’s nationwide project history.
 Use our AI fee estimator for a project-specific range, or read our full 2026 architectural & engineering fee guide.